gstoyano/target-dev.en/help/dev/before-implement/privacy/cookie-behavior.md

 >[!NOTE]
 >
+>For detailed information about the different cookies used by [!DNL Target], see [[!DNL Adobe Target] cookies](https://experienceleague.adobe.com/docs/core-services/interface/administration/ec-cookies/cookies-target.html){target=_blank} in the *Experience Cloud Central Interface Components Guide*.
+>
 >This topic contains information about `mboxSession` and `mboxPC`.
 Implementation best practices recommend that you do not link or store sensitive information with the cookie data: `mboxSession` or `mboxPC`.

 See also [Delete the [!DNL Target] cookie](cookie-deleting.md).